 Yakutia Russian diamond mine – open pit extraction.

 When purchasing a diamond, buyers should request the KP Certificate from their retailer.
 This provides the buyer with an entire history of the diamond; from mining to distribution to ownership.

 It is also a good idea to ask for your jeweler’s policy on conflict-free diamonds to find out if they are aligned with ethical practices in the trade.
 For example, a retailer should be able to provide a written guarantee that all their diamonds are conflict-free.

 Consumers and retailers alike are being asked to participate and guarantee they are not buying or selling blood diamonds in an effort to eradicate such practices.
-The more consumers ask about the Kimberly Process within each organization, the more awareness it can spread.
+As a consumer, you can do your part too.
+The more you ask about the Kimberly Process within each organization, the more awareness it can create.